mpulcinelli/snap2text/README.md

 # Application Snap2texT

-This project aims be an application to take screenshots from images (containing text), convert them to pure text and translate the text to other languages.
+This project aims create an application that takes screenshots from desktop areas and convert them to pure text and translate the text to other languages.

 ## Choose the text you need to capture.